Lingu17/Vericore---Evidence-First-Document-Intelligence/README.md

 Hybrid retrieval / relevance behavior

-Demo Questions
+🎬 Demo Questions

-Use the sample employee handbook to demonstrate:
+The following questions can be used with the sample employee handbook:

 What are the normal working hours?